christian-vigh/phpclasses-org/PdfToText/README.md

 Name of the file whose text contents have been extracted.

-### HashedOwnerPassword ###

-A 32-byte string used in determining whether a valid owner password was specified.

-### HashedUserPassword ###

-A 32-byte string used in determining whether a valid user password was specified.

 ### ID, ID2 ###

 A pair of unique ids generated for the document.
 The value of **ID** is used for decrypting password-protected documents.